 Remainder sub-populations were split in three sub-groups to give greater flexibility in the frequency dependent framework, enabling variation to be modelled in the transmission rates between different subpopulations, whilst, critically, maintaining a globally balanced R0.
 However, these three sub-groups are qualitatively identical and the sub-groups are being aggregating into a unified “remainder” population for the model output.

-our values of β were used to parameterise the model: β1 describes transmission within and between the vulnerable and shielder subpopulations, β2 describes transmission between shielders and the remainder subpopulations, β3 describes transmission within the remainder subpopulations and β4 transmission between remainder and vulnerable subpopulations (Table 3).
+Four values of β were used to parameterise the model: β1 describes transmission within and between the vulnerable and shielder subpopulations, β2 describes transmission between shielders and the remainder subpopulations, β3 describes transmission within the remainder subpopulations and β4 transmission between remainder and vulnerable subpopulations (Table 3).

 Table 3 – Generic WAIFW matrix used for the model and the transmission parameters β, which defines transmission between subpopulations